Proximity effects of vortices in neutron $^3P_2$ superfluids in neutron stars: Vortex core transitions and covalent bonding of vortex molecules: Ginzburg-Landau free energy and single-vortex molecule state for neutron superfluids

 with the temperature $T$, the critical temperature $T_{\rm c}$, the neutron mass $m_{\rm n}$, the neutron gyromagnetic ratio $\gamma_{\rm n}$, the Fermi momentum $p_{\rm F}$, the state-number density $N(0) = m_{\rm n} p_{\rm F} / (2 \pi)^2$ at the Fermi surface, and the Landau parameter $F_0^a$.

-All candidates for uniform ground states were classified in Ref.~\cite{Kobayashi:2021arv}.
+All uniform states were classified in Ref.~\cite{Kobayashi:2021arv}.
 The five characteristic symmetric states are ferromagnetic (F), uniaxial nematic (UN), $D_4$ biaxial nematic (BN), $D_2$BN, and cyclic (C) states.
-Each ground state is characterized by $U(1) \times SO(3)$ invariants $\Vec{S}^2$, $|\Psi_{20}|^2$, and $|\Psi_{30}|^2$ as summarized in Table \ref{table:invariant}.
+Each uniform state is characterized by $\mathrm{U}(1) \times \mathrm{SO}(3)$ invariants $\Vec{S}^2$, $|\Psi_{20}|^2$, and $|\Psi_{30}|^2$ as summarized in Table \ref{table:invariant}.